 GeneCards Summary for CHRNG Gene

-CHRNG (Cholinergic Receptor, Nicotinic, Gamma (Muscle)) is a Protein Coding gene.
-Diseases associated with CHRNG include neonatal myasthenia gravis and escobar syndrome.
-Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include acetylcholine-activated cation-selective channel activity and channel activity.
+CHRNG (Cholinergic Receptor Nicotinic Gamma Subunit) is a Protein Coding gene.
+Diseases associated with CHRNG include escobar syndrome and multiple pterygium syndrome, lethal type.
+Among its related pathways are Transmission across Chemical Synapses and Nanog in Mammalian ESC Pluripotency.
+GO annotations related to this gene include extracellular ligand-gated ion channel activity and channel activity.
 An important paralog of this gene is CHRNA3.

 UniProtKB/Swiss-Prot for CHRNG Gene